CyVerse-learning-materials/astrocontainers_workshop_2018/atmosphere/boot.rst

 - Click on your newly created project!

-- Now, click 'New' and then "Instance" from the dropdown menu to start up a new virtual machine.
+- Now, click "NEW" and then "Instance" from the dropdown menu to start up a new virtual machine.

 |atmo_launch0|

-- Find the "Ubuntu 16.04" image, click on it
+- Search for "docker" in the "Show All" tap; click the "Ubuntu 14_04 w Docker CE" image.

 |atmo_launch1|

-- Name it something simple such as "workshop tutorial" and select 'tiny1 (CPU: 1, Mem: 4GB, Disk: 30GB)'.
+- Name it something simple such as "tutorial" and select an appropriate instance size, such as "medium3 (CPU: 4, Mem: 32GB, Disk: 240GB)".

 - Leave rest of the fields as default.